Biotechnology: Strategies for DNA Multiplication on the MCAT

 We’ll cover all the specific details about how restriction enzymes work in another article (i.e. palindromic sequences, sticky ends, etc.).
 For now, just know that the restriction enzymes work to aid in gene insertion!

-Gene Insertion into Vector
+Gene Insertion Into Vector

 Let’s cover some of the basic features of the designed plasmid, as they’ll play important roles later on.
 The plasmid contains an origin of replication, an antibiotic resistance gene, and a reporter gene.